Tortilla Quiche with Cottage Cheese (High Protein)

 Ingredients & Substitutions

-Here is everything you need to make high protein tortilla quiche:
+Here is everything you need to make tortilla quiche with cottage cheese:

 Easily Adapt This Recipe for Any Diet